Latest posts by Aran Davies (see all)

 There are specific characteristics of gaming platforms and dynamics of the gaming industry, besides, stakeholders also have specific tasks.
 These make it a rapidly growing segment of the global technology sector.
 They also make it a prime candidate for disruption!
 These are the following:

 - You need money to play popular games.
-While some of such games allow a player to accumulate digital gold, that‘s too inconvenient for most players because it takes time.
+While some of these games allow a player to accumulate digital gold, that‘s too inconvenient for most players because it takes time.
 Most players spend their fiat money to buy in-game assets.

 - Game entrepreneurs and developers need a safe and secure environment to develop and launch games and subsequently, monetize them.